Parakramabahu VI: Rebellion

 King Parakramabahu VI suppressed the revolts in Malayarata.
 The chiefs of Vanni who wielded power there, were defeated by this king.

 In 1435, a south Indian invasion from the Vijayanagara Empire, is recorded.
 Sri Lankan sources say that the king that started the invasion successfully but south Indian records contradict this.
 Soon after this time, king Parâkramabâhu VI directed a naval attack on south Indian ports, resulting from a dispute that arose after the incident of stealing a cargo ship by an Indian called Rayan Malavar around the year 1443.

 Conquering Yapa Patuna

 This battle was led by king Parâkramabâhu VI's adopted son, Prince Sapumal.
 Selalihini Sandeshaya records that the prince returned after winning the Yapa Patuna (Jaffna), about year 1449.
 The king took advantage that AryaChakravarthi could no longer get military assistance from Vijayanagara.
 As troops advanced across Mannar to Jaffna by land, naval forces must have cut south Indian assistance by patrolling the Palk Strait.
 The first fierce battle happened in JavaKotte (Chavakacheri) near Elephant pass.
 Later Jaffna was attacked and Arya chakravarthi was forced to retreat to India.
+But after Kanakasooriya Cinkaiariyan and his two son's returned from Madurai with mercenaries to wrest the Jaffna Kingdom from Kotte's over lordship in 1467.Thus Jaffna Kingdom became independent.